nimblehq/ios-templates/.github/wiki/CodeMagic.md

 - KEYCHAIN_PASSWORD

-> The password to access the keychain
+> The password to access the keychain.

 - FIREBASE_CLI_TOKEN